Skip to content

 Pipeline Editing View

-The pipeline editing view has several sections and features you should know about to make your tuning go more smoothly.
+The pipeline editing view has several sections and features:

 1. The list of stages.
 Click on a stage to show it's results in the main view, and show its parameters in the stage settings.